peterjc/zmk-config/README.md

 ### Gamma Omega TC36K

-The ZMK keymap in file [tc36k.keymap](config/tc36k.keymap) is the split 3x5_3 layout described above for the self-built [Gamma Omega TC36K](https://github.com/unspecworks/gamma-omega/tree/main/tc36k).
+The ZMK keymap in file [tc36k.keymap](config/tc36k.keymap) is the split 3x5_3 layout described above (without the bluetooth combos) for the self-built [Gamma Omega TC36K](https://github.com/unspecworks/gamma-omega/tree/main/tc36k).
 This is a single PCB no-diode variant of the Gamma Omega where [I designed the wiring and PCB](https://astrobeano.blogspot.com/2025/08/my-first-self-built-computer-keyboard.html)).